lfir/fedora-setup-script/README.md

 - Repositories that use $releasever need to be checked before performing a system upgrade to see if packages for target release are available.

+- Run commands
+  - Prerequisites

+    sudo dnf install ansible
+  - Default

+    ansible-playbook -K F40_post_install.yaml
+  - Non-interactive

+    ansible-playbook F40_post_install.yaml -e "ansible_become_pass=pwd"

+    Might fail with empty sudo password like in the live session.
+A password can be set for the liveuser with command:

+    sudo passwd liveuser

+    Or disable sudo password for liveuser with sudo visudo and append:

+    liveuser ALL=(ALL) NOPASSWD:ALL